Subscribe to stay updated

 But what would it take you to try a new type of milk, pasta or ice cream?
 Flavours, of course, the nutrition behind the product, or perhaps the ingredients?

-Whatever swings your decision, the food packaging needs to convey and explain why the product is different to a consumer's current favourite.
+Whatever swings your decision, the food packaging design needs to convey and explain why the product is different to a consumer's current favourite.

 There are some fundamental questions to ask yourself when designing your food packaging, whether you're the designer or not.